 Letters and diaries

 As the genealogy (family tree) is collated, the family history can be researched, the stories discovered and told.
-Local and social histories can also provide a wider context of place and time for particular family stories.
+Local and social histories can also provide a wider context of place and time for family stories.

 Many families, many books